-Designation Of Pre mises (Part Leased To You): Name Of Person(s) Or Organization(s) (Additional Insured): name as an additiona ization acting as a manager or lessor of a covered premises that you are required to all insured on this policy, under a written contract, lease or agreement currently in effect, e during the term of this policy.
-Additional Premium n: Included Information required to complete this Schedule, if not shown above, will be shown in the Declarations.
+Designation Of Premises (Part Leased To You): Name Of Person(s) Or Organization(s) (Additional Insured): Any person or organization acting as a manager or lessor of a covered premises that you are required to name as an additional insured on this policy, under a written contract, lease or agreement currently in effect, or becoming effective during the term of this policy.
+Additional Premium: Included Information required to complete this Schedule, if not shown above, will be shown in the Declarations.